JSaprah/seven-healing-chakras/README.md

 ## **Live site**

 Deployment steps have been followed as described in the love-running project.
 The live site can be found here: [Seven chakras live website](https://jsaprah.github.io/seven-healing-chakras/)

+## **Future enhancements**

+* This website is for serving information purposes about the chakras.
+* Because of time constraints and with the reason of delivering a minimum viable product - this was not a requirement mentioned, I missed the opportunity to add videos and articles to the website.
+This would be a nice to have for in the future.
+With videos and articles the users would get more visual views about the chakras
+* Further enhancement on the balancing techniques.
+Such as:
+    * The users could be linked to nearby places where they can follow yoga/meditation classes
+    * Users can get advise on nutrition.
+Charts on what to eat for healthy options
+    * Users can get advise on essential oils.
+Which oil and where to buy.
+* From technicial perspective I believe that I was able to put in lots of my knowledge that I have learnt over the past time with this course.
+Enhancing my knowledge with javascript and adding real actions, such as sending the form and saving the information to a database would be the next step.

 ## **Resources**